 No more excuses – Let the work begin!

-So there I was, hundreds of songs, few set licks, massive theory and gear knowledge and no clue how to apply it all.“If I divide music into different categories and then practise them individually, it should be possible to find connections, connections that would solve the mystery of the guitar.”
+So there I was, hundreds of songs, a bunch of licks, massive theory and gear knowledge and no clue how to apply it all.“If I divide music into different categories and then practise them individually, it should be possible to find connections, connections that would solve the mystery of the guitar.”

-I thought to myself: If I divide music into different categories and then practice them individually, it should be possible to find connections, connections that would solve the mystery of the guitar.
+I thought to myself, if I divide music into different categories and then practise them individually, it should be possible to find connections that would solve the mystery of the guitar fretboard.

-Between my practice hours, which consisted mainly of technical exercises to a drum machine, constantly pushing BPM, modal improvisations and various scale exercises, I also kept looking online for information.
+Between my practise hours, which consisted mainly of technical exercises to a drum machine, constantly pushing the BPM, modal improvisations and various scale exercises, I also kept looking online for information.

-I read countless books in the library, went to many one on one sessions with different tutors and bought quite a few guitar books, DVDs and play along CD’s, all which where completely useless to me.
+I read countless library books, went to many one to one sessions with different tutors and bought quite a few guitar books, DVDs and play-along CD’s, all of which I felt were completely useless to me.

 Sadly, I was equally as disappointed when I realised that he was just improvising and having a chat to the camera.
-I remember one particular comment “I’m just improvising here” made me especially angry, no explanation, no help, just showing off!
+I remember one particular comment “I’m just improvising here” made me especially frustrated, no explanation, no help, just showing off!

-After going through every available guitar book recommended I stumbled across a jazz piano book, written by a professor from America.
-The layout of the book was very academic and focused on two things as it taught you jazz piano:
+After going through every recommended guitar book, I stumbled across a jazz piano book, written by a professor from America.
+The layout of the book was very academic and focused on two areas whilst teaching jazz piano:

 I could tell that I was on to something here and started to organise all my chords around each major scale shape.
-I wrote them out and tested which chord shape worked, ensured that no shape was repeated and that they all had their place in relation to the major scale.
+I wrote them out and tested which chord shape worked, ensuring that no shape was repeated and that they all had their place in relation to the major scale.

-For example, a D7 chord in the key of G would be a C shape when I was playing chords around fret 2, 3, 4 and 5, but in the next position my D7 would be an A shape, this led to a D shaped G, allowing me to clearly separate the positions with not just scales, but also chords and even arpeggios within that scale.
+For example, a D7 chord in the key of G would be a C shape when I was playing chords around fret 2, 3, 4 and 5, but in the next position, my D7 would be an A shape.
+This led to a D shaped G chord, allowing me to clearly separate the positions with not just scales, but also chords and even arpeggios within that scale.

 You only get back what you put in!